Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Fully Upgraded 10/22

-There really is a 10/22 for every occasion, and with such a storied history, you can be sure it’ll never let you down.
+There really is a 10/22 for every occasion.
+With such a storied history, you can be sure it’ll never let you down.

-These were our fave models, but what’s yours?
+These were our fave models but what’s yours?
 Let us know in the comments!
-If you need recs on upgrading your 10/22, see the Best 10/22 Upgrades!
+If you need reccomendations on upgrading your 10/22, see the Best 10/22 Upgrades!

 The Best Gun Deals, Coupons and Finds